 Hank was cared for by staff on site, and soon Brewers coach Ed Sedar became his unofficial guardian.
 Sedar would feed Hank from the clubhouse buffet each day, and he quickly became friendly with various players and staff.
 It was clear, though, that the priority was to find Hank’s home, and the Brewers set out to do just that.

-By using their social and traditional media channels, the Brewers posted regular updates on Hank’s exploits.
-Every day, Hank would make visits to the team’s clubhouse, where he interacted with players and coaches at their lockers.
-Later, Hank went from station to station with the players as they participated in drills, ran occasionally with the Klement's Famous Racing Sausages, and hosted meet-and-greets with visiting players, celebrities and fans.
-Outfitted in a Brewers jersey, photos and updates of Hank’s activities were posted every day by the Brewers, and it wasn’t long before national media picked up on the story.
+By using social and traditional media channels, the Brewers posted regular updates on Hank’s exploits.
+Every day, Hank would interact with players and coaches in the team’s clubhouse, go from station to station as players participated in drills, ran occasionally with the Johnsonville™ Famous Racing Sausages and hosted meet-and-greets with visiting players, celebrities and fans.
+Outfitted in a Brewers jersey, updates of Hank’s activities were posted every day by the Brewers, and it wasn’t long before national media picked up on the story.

 Locally, nationally and internationally, Hank’s story appeared everywhere -- ABC World News Tonight, The Today Show, People Magazine, The Tonight Show, and countless others all featured Hank’s heart-warming tale, and the Milwaukee Journal Sentinel ran photos and stories about Hank virtually every day for over a month.
 What didn’t happen, though, was just as surprising.
 Despite the team’s best efforts, nobody came forward to claim Hank as their lost pet.
 Working with the Wisconsin Humane Society, the Brewers arranged to have Hank adopted by a team executive, and Hank’s forever home shifted north.